Last updated July 2019

 - The remainder of the camping nights must be accumulated through short-term camping — normally weekend troop campouts.

 - Example 1: A Scout goes to summer camp for six nights.
 That Scout can count all of those nights and now needs 14 more nights.
 These 14 nights must come from short-term camping experiences — probably seven two-night weekend campouts.

 - Example 2: A Scout goes on a 10-night Philmont trek.
 That Scout can count six of those nights and now needs 14 more nights.
 These 14 nights must come from short-term camping experiences — probably seven two-night weekend campouts.

 - Example 3: A Scout can’t make it to summer camp or a high-adventure base.
 Over the course of three years, the Scout attends 10 two-night troop campouts, sleeping in a tent each time.
 After the 20th night, that Scout has completed the requirement.

 “Sleep each night under the sky or in a tent you have pitched.”

 - All 20 nights must be spent under the sky or in a tent, so nights in cabins don’t count.

 - If camping is done at a camp that provides tents that are already set up, then all is good.
-If tents are not already pitched, the Scout must pitch his tent.
-If he is sleeping in a two-man tent, then it would be reasonable the he and his buddy set the tent up together.
-Sleeping in a tent that Dad or the Scoutmaster, etc., pitched doesn’t count.
+If tents are not already pitched, the Scout must pitch the tent.
+If the Scout is sleeping in a two-man tent, then it would be reasonable that two Scouts would set the tent up together.
+Sleeping in a tent that a parent or leader pitched doesn’t count.